The Learning And Development Team

 Transferable skills: we provide short programmes of support for note taking, revision techniques, planning, and organisation and memory skills.

-In the summer term, we hold an afternoon tea for all of SEND parents and year 6 parents whose child has been allocated a place at The Highfield School.
+In the summer term, we hold a coffee morning for all parents and carers whose children are supported by Learning Development.
+In addition, year 6 parents whose child has been allocated a place at The Highfield School are also invited.
 This allows parents to meet the Learning Development team, network and ask any questions which they may have.

 The Highfield SEND Offer can be accessed here: Offer